syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/how-to-perform-ocr-for-a-pdf-document-using-net-Core.md

 {% endtabs %}

 6.A default action method named Index will be present in HomeController.cs.
-Right click on Index method and select Go to View where you will be directed to its associated view page Index.cshtml.
+Right-click on Index method and select <b>Go to View</b>, where you will be directed to its associated view page Index.cshtml.
 7.Add a new button in the Index.cshtml as shown below.

 {% highlight c# tabtitle="C#" %}